 We visited the Zion National Park in one day and it was definitely not enough.
 For me, the ideal would have been to spend 3 days in Zion National Park, but since we only traveled 10 days to the West Coast, we could not spend more time in Zion.

-If your trip is going to be longer and you have 20 days or more to visit the West Coast, I recommend spending at least 2 or 3 days in Zion since it is a park with many hiking and photography possibilities.
+If you have more days to visit the West Coast, say, 20 or more, I recommend spending at least 2 or 3 days in Zion since this park has many hiking and photography possibilities.

-Here is my itinerary ideas for Zion in 1 day, 2 days and 3 days.
+Here are my itinerary ideas for visiting Zion over 1, 2, and 3 days.

-If your plan is to explore Zion in one day, then you have to choose if you prefer to make a height or water route.
+If your plan is to explore Zion in one day, then you have to choose if you prefer an uphill hike to the sights or one along the water.

-Angels Landing is the best Zion trail if you like strenuous routes with amazing views.
-If you have the right physical conditions you do not need prior preparation.
-The road is perfectly signed and you can’t get lost.
-At the end of the route, you will have the best views of Zion.
+Angels Landing is the best trail in Zion if you like strenuous hikes with amazing views.
+If you are in the right physical condition, you will not need to train for it.
+The trail is marked clearly with signs and it’s unlikely to get lost within.

-The Narrows is the best option if you prefer a route with water and the weather conditions are favorable (make sure you contact the Zion information center beforehand to receive an accurate forecast).
-In addition, you must come well equipped with special shoes to walk in the water, trekking poles and a waterproof backpack with dry clothes as we explained with more details above.
+The Narrows is the best option if you prefer a route with water, but only when weather conditions are favorable (make sure you contact the Zion information center beforehand for accurate forecast information).
+In addition, you must come well equipped with water shoes, trekking poles, and a waterproof backpack to hold your dry change of clothes as explained above.

-If you visit Zion two days then you do not have to choose.
-Make the Angels Landing route on the first day and take the opportunity to go to the Zion visitor center to get all the necessary information to do the following day the route of The Narrows.
+If you visit Zion over two days, then you do not have to choose.
+Hike the Angels Landing route on the first day and The Narrows on the second day.

-If you are spending three days in Zion then plan ahead and get a permit for The Subway.
-If you hike in 3 days Angel Landings, The Narrows and The Subway I am sure you will have made the most of your visit to the Zion National Park, although it could be quite exhausting.
+If you are spending three days in Zion, then plan ahead and get a permit for The Subway for your third day.
+After hiking Angel Landings, The Narrows, and The Subway, I am sure you would have made the most of your visit to the Zion National Park, however exhausting you may feel in the end.

 DEATHS IN ZION NATIONAL PARK

-Falls in Zion are not frequent, but in most cases, they have fatal outcomes.
-When we organized this trip and started to read information, we were very surprised with the death toll in this National Park, and wondered how many people have died in Zion National Park.
+Falls in Zion are not frequent but are fatal in most cases.
+While researching for our trip, we were very surprised to hear about them and began to wonder how many people have died in Zion National Park.
 Here is the data of the last 10 years: